-Domaine Chandon is one of the Napa Valley’s iconic and well- visited wineries; they are only one of four Napa Valley based wineries that focus on sparkling wine production, i.e. Champagne style wines (the others being Mumm Napa Valley, Domain Carneros and Schramsberg).
-The winery is owned by LVMH Moët Hennessy Louis Vuitton (LVMH for short) – LVMH also owns or has part ownership of several other Napa Valley based wineries including Newton Vineyards and Colgin Cellars – among approximately 70 wineries the company oversees in select wine regions around the world.
-LVMH is not only limited to wine – under company ownership are numerous fashion, perfume, jewelry and other lifestyle products.
+Domaine Chandon is one of Napa Valley’s iconic and well- visited wineries; they are only one of four Napa Valley based wineries that focus on sparkling wine production, i.e. Champagne style wines (the others being Mumm Napa Valley, Domain Carneros and Schramsberg).
+The winery is owned by Louis Vuitton Moët Hennessy (LVMH for short); LVMH also owns or has part ownership of several other Napa Valley based wineries including Newton Vineyards, Colgin Cellars and Joseph Phelps, among approximately 70 wineries the company oversees in select wine regions around the world.
+This global empire is not only limited to wine; under company ownership are numerous iconic and well-known fashion, perfume, jewelry and other lifestyle products.
 LVMH was formed in 1987 between Louis Vuitton (founded 1854) and Moët Hennessy (founded 1971 as the result of a merger between Moët & Chandon and Hennessy); the company’s reach is global in scope.

 “This willingness to innovate – as long as, and only if, quality can be maintained – is reflected in the character of its Californian daughter, Domaine Chandon”. ~ Patrick Forbes: Rising Star – Domaine Chandon: A Decade of Sparkle